IriLrnr/EvIBM/DETAILED.md

 - `number_generations`: how long will the simulation last, in steps of time
 - `lattice_length` and `lattice_width`: dimensions for the space
 - `radius`: the distance an individual can look for mates
+- `max_increase`: the maximum a radius can increase in the search for mates
 - `dispersion`: the chance of the offspring dispersing
 - `mutation`: the tax of genomic mutation

+ The last values are less obvious, and are there because what we are modeling is spatial.
+Rho is the average density around an individual at t = 0.
+The parameter `density` keeps the number of how many individuals correspond to 60% of the density.
+ The parameter `max neighbors` keeps the minimum number of neighboors an individual need around it, so it won't be considered isolated.

 ### Structures <a name="structures"></a>